christian-carnate/christian-carnate.github.io/_posts/2023-12-31-CompTIA-Exam-FAQs.md

 ## How do I study for the A+/Network+/Security+?

-I have a blog [article](https://christiancarnate.com/posts/Passing-the-CompTIA-Trifecta/) about passing the CompTIA A+, Network+, and Security+ exams.
+I wrote a blog [article](https://christiancarnate.com/posts/Passing-the-CompTIA-Trifecta/) about passing the CompTIA A+, Network+, and Security+ exams.

 ## What materials do you recommend for the A+/Network+/Security?

-I have a blog [article](https://christiancarnate.com/posts/Passing-the-CompTIA-Trifecta/) about the materials I used to pass the exams.
+I wrote a blog [article](https://christiancarnate.com/posts/Passing-the-CompTIA-Trifecta/) about the materials I used to pass the CompTIA A+, Network+, and Security+ exams.

 ## A new version of the exam that I want to pursue released.
 Should I take the current one or the new one?

 My recommendation is to continue studying with whichever version you are currently studying.
 When you pass a CompTIA exam, you obtain a certification that has no version attached to it.
 This means that a Security+ SY0-401 certification holder has the same certification as a Security+ SY0-701 certification holder, assuming the SY0-401 certification holder has been continually renewing his certification.

-If you have not started studying for a particular version, then download and review the official [exam objectives](https://www.comptia.org/training/resources/exam-objectives) for both exams.
+If you have not started studying for a particular version, then download and compare the official [exam objectives](https://www.comptia.org/training/resources/exam-objectives) for both exams.
 Take a look at the content covered by both exams and make a decision.

 ## Do you receive partial credit for PBQs?

-According to the CompTIA [PBQ webpage](https://www.comptia.org/testing/testing-options/about-comptia-performance-exams/performance-based-questions-explained), you *may* receive partial credit for *some* PBQs.
-This means that CompTIA does offer partial credit in some capacity, but the public is unable to know which PBQs give partial credit or how CompTIA distributes partial credit.
-Thus, the best strategy is to answer every part of the PBQ portion of your exam, even if it is a complete guess.
+According to [CompTIA](https://www.comptia.org/testing/testing-options/about-comptia-performance-exams/performance-based-questions-explained), you *may* receive partial credit for *some* PBQs.
+This means that CompTIA does offer partial credit in some capacity, but we are unable to know which PBQs give partial credit or how CompTIA distributes partial credit.
+Thus, the best strategy is to fill in everything, even if it is a complete guess.

 ## What is an exam voucher?
 Where do I purchase one?

 An exam voucher is essentially a code you redeem to schedule your exam.
-You need one to negate the cost that Pearson tries to charge you during scheduling.
+You need one to negate the cost that Pearson tries to charge you while scheduling an exam.

 If you are a college student based in the United States, its territories, and Canada, then you can purchase a voucher from the [CompTIA Academic Store](https://academic-store.comptia.org/).
 If you are a college student based in the United Kingdom, then you can purchase a voucher from the [CompTIA UK Academic Store](https://uk-academic-store.comptia.org/).

-If you are not a college student based in the U.S., its territories, Canada, or the UK, then you can purchase a voucher from [Dion Training Solutions](https://www.diontraining.com/vouchers) for a discount.
+If you are not a college student based in the US, its territories, Canada, or the UK, then you can purchase a voucher from [Dion Training Solutions](https://www.diontraining.com/vouchers) for a discount.

 ## How do I schedule my exam?